SoyabKarki/Predictive-Modeling-for-Agriculture/README.md

 ## Predictive Modeling for Agriculture

-This project aims to build a multi-class Logistic Regression model to predict categories of "crop" with a F1 score of more than 0.5.
+This project aims to build a multi-class Logistic Regression model to predict categories of "crop" with an F1 score of more than 0.5.

 ### Introduction